olli-suoniemi/Wedding-Program/frontend/README.md

 ## Installation

-To install the project, run `npm install`.
+To install the dependencies for frontend, run `npm install`.

 ## Scripts